aiekick/ImGuiFontStudio/README.md

 ## Contributions / Issues / Features request

 You can use the issue tab for report issues or for features request.
+Or you can also contribute with discuss via issues tabs, or/and Pull Requests :)

 ## License :